cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 ### Unit tests

 You have created a new expected keeper.
-Have Mockgen create its mocks, by reusing the `make` command prepared earlier:
+Have Mockgen create its mocks by reusing the `make` command prepared earlier:

 <CodeGroup>